 James Holzhauer has become a household name in the past few weeks for his incredible success as the Jeopardy! champion.
-It’s not just that he’s winning the game day after day; his total earnings are closing in on two million dollars.
+It’s not just that he’s winning the game day after day; his total earnings have surpassed two million dollars.
 He’s also attracting attention for the way he plays the game (more on that later).

 Who doesn’t love a good success story?
 The show’s ratings are up, and he’s even got former champions writing about him and analyzing his strategy.